abigailalbuquerque/grad-final/README.md

 ===

 ### Project Website
 We are not able to publicly host our website due to API constraints.
-We have provided comprehensive screencasts to compensate for the same.
+You can view our application in the screen cast.

 ### Process Book
 The process book can be found at processbook.pdf.